Close Menu

 • Scroll to Microphone and choose Always Left AirPod or Always Right AirPod.

-Test both sides and if one sounds better and clear than the other, stick with it as your default microphone.
+Test both sides and if one sounds better and clearer than the other, stick with it as your default microphone.

 Clean the Microphones and Charging Case